-Her discography includes a recording of early songs by Mahler and Debussy with Alphonse Cemin, and a disc of Songs for Piano and Voice by Poulenc on Atma Classique label.
-In 2014 Julie signed an exclusive contract with Deutsche Grammophon, and her first solo album ‘Yes !’ was released in 2015.
-In the summer of 2018, Julie recorded her second album on the label, due to be released next year.
+Julie’s discography includes a recording of early songs by Mahler and Debussy with Alphonse Cemin, and a disc of Songs for Piano and Voice by Poulenc (Atma Classique).
+In 2014 Julie signed an exclusive contract with Deutsche Grammophon, with her first solo album ‘Yes !’ released in 2015.
+Her latest album, Mademoiselle, featuring Orchestre national d’Île-de-France was released February 15th, 2019 and was showcased in a European tour over the summer of that year.

 Video & Audio